James-Jeudy/Honeynet-Azure/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/YQNa9Pp.jpg)

-The architecture of the mini honeynet in Azure consists of the following components:
+Here are the listed components that were found in the architecture of the honeypot in Azure:

 - Virtual Network (VNet)
 - Network Security Group (NSG)